jarif87/PokeInsights/README.md

 **7.What are the Special Defense (Sp.
 Def) stats for each Pokémon type, and which type has the highest Special Defense?**

+# Findings and Observations from the Dashboard :

 ### Build from sources and run the Selenium Scraper
 **1.Clone the repository:**
 >git clone https://github.com/jarif87/Project_Pokemon/tree/main.git